Table of Contents

 Register a New App in Azure Portal

-To connect SWIRL to an M365 tenant, you must register and configure a new App in the Azure Portal.
+To connect SWIRL to an M365 tenant, first register and configure a new App in the Azure Portal.

 Once registered, the App allows: